 Sugar Mixture for Rolling

 - 1/4 Cup Sugar substitute coconut sugar for Paleo

 - 2 TBSP Cinnamon or Gingersnap spice

 Soften butter to room temperature.

 In a standing kitchen mixer, mix together the butter and sugar until creamy.
-Then add the vanilla.
+Then add the egg replacer, molassas, and vanilla.